The next North Carolina Pamlico Challenge is

 side and from wind effects on the Neuse.

-Roughly 48 miles from the start you will need to check-in at CP1 which is located
+You will need to check-in at CP2 which is located at

 on Taylor Creek in the center of the historic Beaufort waterfront.
 This checkpoint

 is the mid-way point for the NCC and a brief rest for the NCPC.